amithvik1/amithvik1/README.md

 ### 🚀 About Me
 - 🎓 **1st year B.Tech student** at PES University
 - 💻 Studying **Computer Science and Engineering**
-- 🔧 Currently building **GUIs, tools, and improving Python skills**
+- 🔧 Currently doing **DSA, tools, and improving Python & C skills**
 - 🌱 Always learning and experimenting with new tech

 ---